Xino Nero: Demographics

 Xino Nero had 1393 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Xino Nero was populated by Slavophones.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Xino Nero was populated by Slavophones.
 The Macedonian language was used by people of all ages, both in public and private settings, and as the main language for interpersonal relationships.
 Some elderly villagers had little knowledge of Greek.

+Academic Pierre Sintes was in the Florina area doing research in the early 2010s.
+Sintes wrote Xino Nero was populated by Dopioi, (meaning locals or natives) a Greek term used for Slavophones of the region.